-The proposal assessed for the EIA is for a broiler meat production unit with the capacity for 120,000 broiler chickens per crop cycle.
+The proposal assessed for the EIA is for a broiler meat production unit with the capacity for 106,000 broiler chickens per crop cycle.

-The broiler unit will be integrated into the applicant's existing livestock enterprises to increase efficiency and sustainability.
-A broiler unit operating in association with livestock enterprises is a vertical integration of a production system whereby the manure produced is used to fertilise the land on the applicant's own farm.
-Any excess manure will be transported via covered trailers off the farmstead, in order to ensure that the manure remains dry and friable, and limited odour or pollution is occurred during its transportation.
+The broiler unit will be integrated into the applicant's existing enterprise which is 4 existing sheds which house 152,000 chickens.
+A broiler unit operating in association with livestock enterprises is a vertical integration of a production system whereby the manure produced is used to fertilise land.
+The existing manure produced goes onto neighbouring farm land, and this will be no different in that manure will be transported via covered trailers off the farmstead, in order to ensure that the manure remains dry and friable, and limited odour or pollution is occurred during its transportation.

-The footprint of the buildings for the proposed intensive development will be 6,191m2 set within an area of hardstanding totalling approximately 1.5 hectares (ha) within the site.
-The buildings will be 5.6 m high and the associated feed bins 8m high.
+The footprint of the buildings for the proposed intensive development will be 5,666m2 set within an area of hardstanding totalling approximately 1 hectares (ha) within the site.
+The buildings will be 4.9 m high and the associated feed bins 8m high.
 Hours of operation will be 24 hours seven days a week due to the fact that it is a livestock enterprise requiring continual husbandry.
 A layout plan for the poultry installation is shown in the appendices.

-The chickens will be grown in 7.6 42-day crop cycles per annum with seven-day turn around periods per crop.
-It is expected that, on the receipt of planning permission, the construction would commence in 2020 with operation commencing after a three to six-month construction period
+The chickens will be grown in 7.5 38-day crop cycles per annum with seven-day turn around periods per crop.
+It is expected that, on the receipt of planning permission, the construction would commence in 2022 with operation commencing after a three to six-month construction period